AhmadRiaz172/StudentMAnagmentSYstemCLI/README.md

 3. Waiting list of each course.
 4. Email notofications.
 5. Login
-6. etc
+6. etc</br>
 How to run.</br>
-1. change email and password of senders email in the code.
+-. change email and password of senders email in the code.
-2. run main function.
+-. run main function.